kiobu/rcms/README.md

 A semi-realistic medical system for Clockwork.

-## Note: This plugin is not being updated.
-RCMSv2 will be introduced sometime 2020.
+### Note:

+Current development for RCMS is hosted offline and will not be uploaded to this repository until significant releases are made.